-In addition, Rule 3-310(B) of the CRPC may require that you provide written disclosure to your employer of the fact that you had previously represented Client A, especially if your previous relationship with Client A would "substantially affect" the work you might be asked to do on behalf of your employer in connection with the transaction involving your former client.
-This Rule (unlike Rule 3-310(E)) applies even if you had not obtained confidential information pertaining to Client A while at your law firm.
-However, while you may have to provide written disclosure to your current employer, if the work you will be doing on behalf of your employer does not bear a "substantial relationship" to the prior work you did on behalf of Client A, and Client A has no reasonable expectation of confidentiality, you may proceed to do the work without the consent of Client A.16
+In addition, Rule 3-310(B) of the CRPC may require that you provide written disclosure to your employer of the fact that you had previously represented client A, especially if your previous relationship with client A would "substantially affect" the work you might be asked to do on behalf of your employer in connection with the transaction involving your former client.
+This rule (unlike Rule 3-310(E)) applies even if you had not obtained confidential information pertaining to client A while at your law firm.
+However, while you may have to provide written disclosure to your current employer, if the work you will be doing on behalf of your employer does not bear a "substantial relationship" to the prior work you did on behalf of client A and client A has no reasonable expectation of confidentiality, you may proceed to do the work without the consent client A.